Do You Have Detergent Build-up in Your Cloth Diapers?

 A strong detergent smell is a good reason to test for detergent build-up just to be safe.

-How to Test for Detergent Build-up
+How to Test for Detergent Build-up: The Swoosh Test

 Of course, not all rashes and stinky cloth diapers are caused by detergent build-up.
 Products like petroleum and zinc, fabric softeners, and infrequent washing (leading to bacteria build-up) can all cause your diapers to not get fully clean and thereby start to stink and harbor bacteria.